adamsilver/fdpb/04-a-login-form.md

 For example, in chapter 2, “A Checkout Flow”, we pared down the layout to only include information pertinent to the checkout.
 Specificall, giving users a header without navigation or search.
 When users checkout, and opt to log in first, the login form should employ the checkout-specific layout.

 Conversely, when users try to add a product to their basket on the Tesco site, they are taken to a login page.
-However, the login form is housed in a completely different layout which is disorientating.
+However, the login form is housed in a completely different layout which is disorientating, especially for people using screen readers — they have to familiarise themselves with a completely different page structure.

 ![Contextless](./images/04/contextless.png)